wotakuro/MainLoopProfilingSample/README.md

 ## About
 <img src="doc/img/Screenshot.jpg" />

-Simple runtime profiling tool using "PlayerLoop(Unity 2018.1)". <br/ >
+Simple runtime profiling tool using "PlayerLoop(Unity 2018.1)". <br />
 You can see execute time by category at runtime (left top of the screen).

 ## Meter